Your First Denture

 3. Transitional Denture:

 These are dentures that are initially made as a partial denture, then when the remaining natural teeth are extracted further artificial teeth are added.
+This is a slower method and often more costly but is a good option for those with a few good teeth left.

 4. Conventional Denture: